The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Review of -adic weight completions and basic examples

 The induced representation $\rho^{\univ}\colon \pi\to \pi^{\wtd}(\rho,w)(\bfQ_p)$ by the natural functor

 where the latter is the category of continuous representations of $\pi$ on finite dimensional $\bfQ_p$-vector spaces, is called the \emph{universal representation}.
 According to (\cite[Proposition 7.2]{HM04}), $\rho^{\univ}$ has a Zariski-dense image.
-Therefore, the natural functor (\ref{naturalfc}) is a fully-faithful functor.
+Therefore, the natural functor (\ref{naturalfc}) is fully-faithful.

-For a pro-algebraic group $G$ over $\bfQ_p$ and a finite dimensional algebraic representation $V$ of $G$, $\rmH^i(G,V)$ denote the Yoneda extension group $\Ext^i_{\Rep_{\bfQ_p}(G)}(\bfQ_p,V)$ of the category $\Rep_{\bfQ_p}(G)$ of finite dimensional algebraic representations of $G$.
-The following result is the fundamental result of \cite{HM03}: \begin{theorem}Let $V$ be a simple $S$-module of weight $n$ with respect to $w$.
+For a proalgebraic group $G$ over $\bfQ_p$ and a finite dimensional algebraic representation $V$ of $G$, $\rmH^i(G,V)$ denotes the Yoneda extension group $\Ext^i_{\Rep_{\bfQ_p}(G)}(\bfQ_p,V)$ of the category $\Rep_{\bfQ_p}(G)$ of finite dimensional algebraic representations of $G$.
+The following is the fundamental result of \cite{HM03}: \begin{theorem}[{\cite[Theorem 8.1]{HM04}}]Let $V$ be a simple $S$-module of weight $n$ with respect to $w$.
 Let be the natural homomorphism induced by the universal representation $\rho^{\univ}$. \begin{itemize} \item[(1)]If $n$ is negative, then (\ref{comptcoh}) is an isomorphism for $i=1$. \item[(2)]For $i=2$, the homomorphism (\ref{comptcoh}) is injective. \end{itemize} \end{theorem} Of course, (\ref{comptcoh}) is isomorphism when $i=0$ by the Zariski density of the image of $\rho^{\univ}$.